Aquafina-water-bottle/jp-mining-note/docs/docs/quickstart.md

 === "**Main image**"
     This is where the image from the `Picture` field appears.
-    If there is no picture, then the word box takes up the entire spacethe word box takes up the entire space.
+    If there is no picture, then the word box takes up the entire space.

 === "**Primary Definition**"
     This is where the text in `PrimaryDefinition`, and optionally, the picture(s)